DykemaBill/redirector/README.md

 - Add check when adding new user to make sure it does not already exist - DONE
 - Add page to approve, unapprove and delete logins - DONE
 - Add more user fields such as name and email and clean-up - DONE
-- Hash passwords rather than encoding them
+- Hash passwords rather than encoding them - DONE
+- If there are no stored logins, the first new one is automatically approved
+- Allow users to change their own password
 - Move logo into header area instead of above it in all pages
 - Rename about page to landing page
 - Add redirect links list to landing page